rod-trent/Copilot-for-Security/Prompts/Plugins/MDTI.md

 ```
-Tell me the latest Midnight Blizzard.
-Include hunting queries and indicators of compromise.
+Tell me the latest about Midnight Blizzard.
 ```
 ---
 ```